lowsky/gh-dashboard-relay/README.md

     # installs the server's dependencies, too:
     yarn

-then run
+then setup the `github-token` (see [Setup Github Token](#setupgithubtoken) ) before starting via:

     yarn run dev

-for a simple dev mode where it starts the server and the web app in parallel.
+for a simple `dev mode`: it starts the serverless-based server and the web app in parallel.

 ### Built-in GraphQL-backend